Waterloo & City line: Absorption by the LSWR

 The line had been worked by the LSWR from the outset, and in 1906 the LSWR made overtures to the W&CR concerning an outright absorption.
 It was suggested at an extraordinary general meeting of the W&CR that increasing competition motivated the LSWR.
-An enabling Act was passed on 20 July 1906 and shareholders' approval being obtained, the transfer took place on 1 January 1907, with the shareholders receiving LSWR shares, and the W&CR ceased to exist.
+Powers were included in the South Western Railway Act 1906 (6 Edw.
+7. c. lxxxv) passed on 20 July 1906, and shareholders' approval was obtained.
+The transfer took place on 1 January 1907, with the shareholders receiving LSWR shares, and the W&CR ceased to exist.

-In 1915, the LSWR started electrifying its suburban routes, and for the purpose it built a large generating station at Wimbledon, Durnsford Road.
+In 1915, the LSWR started electrifying its suburban routes, and for this purpose it built a large generating station at Durnsford Road, Wimbledon.
 The power for train operation on the Waterloo & City line was supplied from this from December 1915, and the original W&CR generating plant now served only ancillary purposes in the line, but also heating and lighting of the main LSWR Waterloo offices.
 The traction voltage on the W&CR was increased from the original 550 V to 600 V.

 In 1921, it had been considered desirable to augment train lengths at the busy periods, and four new trailer coaches to the original specification were built at Eastleigh; 24 five-car trains were run per hour at the busiest times.